Support Huntington's Disease Research

 - Public service support: Disseminate new educational materials to patients, families and health care providers, and host symposia.

-Your gift to the Huntington’s Disease Program Fund (#22807) will provide essential support to strengthen the UConn Health Center.
+Your gift to the Huntington’s Disease Program Fund (#22807) will provide essential support to strengthen UConn Health.
 Please use the form on the back or visit giving.uchc.edu to make your gift today!
 For more information about supporting the Huntington’s Disease Program, please contact the Office of Development and Alumni Relations at 860-679-1122.